emiltsokov/kickoff/docs/sass.md

 ### What's included?

-As an extension of CSS, LESS includes variables, mixins for reusable snippets of code, operations for simple math, nesting, and even color functions.
+As an extension of CSS, Sass includes variables, mixins for reusable snippets of code, operations for simple math, nesting, and even color functions.

 ### Learn more